• Skip to primary navigation

 A post shared by Elton John (@eltonjohn)

-During the most chaotic days of his drug use, he thought he would not survive.
-“There were times I was having chest pains or staying up for three days at a time.”
-His friends would find him on the floor and would take him to bed, but he’d be up mere hours later, doing another line of cocaine.
-In addition, he’d drink—hard stuff—and take other drugs.
-He came to believe that he would die if he did not get sober.
+During the most chaotic days of his drug use, the musician thought he wouldn’t survive.
+“There were times I was having chest pains or staying up for 3 days at a time,” he noted.
+His friends would find him on the floor and put him to bed, but he’d be up mere hours later, doing another line of cocaine.
+In addition, John would drink and take other drugs.
+He came to believe that he’d die if he didn’t get sober.

 View this post on Instagram